riot/compiler/README.md

 ## Usage

-The riot compiler is completely asynchronous and it can accepts only strings:
+The riot compiler is completely asynchronous and it can compile only strings:

 ```js
 import { compile } from '@riotjs/compiler'